elliott10/e1000-driver/README.md

 E1000 driver in Rust for the Intel 82540EP/EM Gigabit Ethernet.

 ## Support features
-* RISCV on Qemu is supported
+* E1000 driver for RISCV on Qemu is supported
+  - networking protocol support: IP, ARP, UDP

 ## Example